Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You are designing a Microsoft Copilot Studio agent that uses a custom Microsoft Foundry model to generate responses.

-You need to ensure that the agent can securely connect to and invoke the custom model during user interactions.
+**You need to ensure that the agent can securely connect to and invoke the custom model during user interactions**.

 What should you include in the design?